Updated May 27, 2020.

 The photos below are links to Amazon, and they are my husband’s and my preferred travel-walking footwear.
 However, everyone’s feet are different.
 My podiatrists recommends going into a running shoe store that can fit to your unique foot needs.
 If the salesperson recommends that one particular brand is always best, walk out!
 Try on as many shoes as you need to until you find the right fit.

 I’ve tried dozens of running shoes over the years, and Zoots are by far the best for me.
 This style has plenty of room in the toe box, so they’re not too tight.
 They feel more like an extension of my foot as opposed to something strapped to my foot.
+I’ve also re-discovered Asics, which provide great cushioning and are my preferred cross-training shoe as well!
 As stated above, get fitted for the shoe that’s right for you!

 I searched far and wide, high and low, for the perfect travel sandals.
-Flats are no good for my arches, flip flops are definitely out, and I knew I needed to find some nice enough sandals that both provided arch support and featured an ankle strap.
-Your toes have to do a lot of work to keep your flip flops and backless shoes on while you walk, so save your feet some effort and energy and try these Teva Sandals on for size.
+Flats are no good for arches, flip flops are definitely out, and I knew I needed to find some nice enough sandals that both provided arch support and featured an ankle strap.
+Your toes have to do a lot of work to keep your flip flops and backless shoes on while you walk, so save your feet some effort and energy and try these cute sandals on for size.

 My podiatrist strongly recommends Superfeet or Powerstep inserts.
 I didn’t see what the big deal was until he showed me how my (unnamed) store-bought inserts bent with just pressure from his thumb.
 If a thumb can compromise the “arch support,” what is my bodyweight doing to it?
 These inserts have very firm support but are still comfortable to wear all day long.